The Math of Life and Death

 Blood on Snow

-Book Notes kitt decided around 20:55 on 22 November 2020 to publish this:This is book one of the Blood on Snow series.
+Book Notes Instead of being asleep at 20:55 on 22 November 2020, kitt created this:This is book one of the Blood on Snow series.

 So, I rather liken this book to The Cleaner in the sense that the main character is a killer, and we are, somehow, I do not know how, we are supposed to feel sorry for the guy when things don't work out well.
 I am not a fan.
 I rather like Nesbø's Harry Hole series, so I thought I'd give this one a try.